min89855427/askPizza12345678/README.md

 Database of Tom Lehmann pizza posts.

 ### Future Plans
+Feed data in ChatGPT to solve pizza problems/issues/questions.

+001-2023:
+Tested pdf files on free version textcortex.
+Promising but not perfect.

-Feed Database in ChatGPT to solve pizza problems/issues/questions.
-If you dont know how to use personal data using ChatGPT, please google
-"Using chatgpt with your own database",
+If you dont know how to use personal data using ChatGPT, please google "Using chatgpt with your own database",
 "chat pdf",
 "chatgpt txt",